 There are thousands of apple pie recipes on the internet and most are perfectly delicious.
 Everyone’s got their own spin on the classic, and we’re no exception.
 All you need for a great result is an awesome crust (see here), 6-8 gorgeous apples (we like a mix of varieties) and some starch to pick up the juices once the fruit begins to cook down in the oven.
-Have a delicious time!Print this recipe
+Have a delicious time!Print Recipe Pin Recipe

 - Cut your apples around the core, leaving them unpeeled if you can (this will prevent the apples from turning to mush in the oven, which some people like, in which case, peel away).
 Cut each quarter of apple into 6-8 thin slices.

 - Toss the apple slices into a large bowl with all the other ingredients.
 I love adding in freshly grated pepper.
 Again, it’s a personal choice.